 While there does seem like some misalignment of philosophies between Brave and its core users, the network is going to be valuable for a number of people.
 In practice, most will likely go about their web browsing without thinking about their BAT amount or where it’s going.

-The Brave Browser’s Key Features
+What Are Brave Browser’s Key Features?

 Now that we’ve discussed the context and backstory of Brave, let’s dig into the browser itself.